 Context

 Actually, the best practices for CTA buttons go together with all the other content.
 I could even say: think about your whole website as a complex call-to-action (if it really is).
-It`s not just the color, the shape or the copy which make people proceed, but also your web page content and structure.
+It`s not just the color, the shape, or the copy that makes people proceed, but also your web page content and structure.

-If you dream to get your audience warmed up when meeting the CTA, build a pleasant way to action.
-Put your value proposition into the first lines, make your website easy to navigate, meet the audience’s expectations or shock it with your brand new product.
+If you dream of getting your audience warmed up when meeting the CTA, build a pleasant way to action.
+Put your value proposition into the first lines, make your website easy to navigate, meet the audience’s expectations, or shock it with your brand-new product.

 Hint #2.
 If background pictures appeal to you, empower your CTA with the proper image.
 Just show happy people who have already used your service or simply use the image of a dog barking in the direction of your button.